graphviz-perl/GraphViz2/README.md

 Outputs to ./html/utf8.2.svg by default.

 # TODO

-- o Does GraphViz2 need to emulate the sort option in GraphViz?

-    That depends on what that option really does.

 - o Handle edges such as 1 -> 2 -> {A B}, as seen in [Graphviz](http://www.graphviz.org/)'s graphs/directed/switch.gv